 - Limit alcohol intake to one drink per day, if you choose to drink and are of legal age.
 One drink is equal to 12 ounces of beer, 5 ounces of wine or 1.5 ounces of liquor.

 - Eat fewer foods that are high in saturated fat.
 Opt for low-fat or fat-free dairy products and lean proteins instead of their full-fat counterparts.
-Incorporate more plant-base protein foods, such as beans, lentils and tofu, into your diet.
+Cook with olive oil instead of butter and coconut oil.
+Incorporate more plant-based protein foods, such as beans, lentils and tofu, into your diet.

 Balancing Calories with Activity